Public Healthcare & Services in Finland

 Prescriptions: Finnish prescriptions are valid for one year from the date they are written.
 Foreign prescriptions are not valid in Finland, with the exceptions of prescriptions written in another Nordic country and EU cross-border prescriptions.
 You must specifically request EU cross-border prescriptions from your doctor.

-All Pharmacies: To find pharmacies in your area, the best results are found via an Internet search or the Finnish Yellow Pages.
+All Pharmacies: To find pharmacies in your area, the easiest way is via an Internet search.
 Search apteekki and your city / location.
 You can also try adding the postcode, or the name of a large street nearby.
+Alternatively:

-- Apteekki.fi has launched a Finland-wide pharmacy search engine, though data is incomplete as of December 2015.
+- Apteekki.fi is a Finland-wide pharmacy search engine.
 Enter city, street name, postcode or a particular pharmacy's name in the search box.

 - Yliopiston Apteekki: This Finland-wide chain of pharmacies generally opens for extended hours as well as on Sundays.